kexana/ID1217-Concurrent-Programming/README.md

 Each homework assigment folder contains the following files by default, where:

 - `SourceCode`: the folder to maintain sources for the task
-- `Report.tex`: the assigment report in \Latex code
+- `Report.tex`: the assigment report in \LaTeX code
 - `Report.pdf`: the finished report as a pdf